Home

 About me...

-I am currently earning a PhD in the Joint CMU-Pitt Ph.D.
+I'm located in Pittsburgh, PA.
+I recently completed my Ph.D. in Computational Biology at Carnegie Mellon University, in the Joint CMU-Pitt Ph.D.
 Program in Computational Biology.
-I work under Dannie Durand in the Durand Lab, at Carnegie Mellon.
 I hold a MS and BS in Computational Biology, both also from Carnegie Mellon.

 To complement a rather computer-oriented course of study, my hobbies tend to be decidedly practical.
-Most recently, I've found great interest in making beer and wine, baking, cooking, and a bit of carpentry.
-Inevitably, I also maintain a number of computer and electronics projects, including (lately) brewing automation, LED lighting control, home utility and environment monitoring, and computer water cooling.
+Most recently, I've found great interest in vinification, baking, cooking, gardening, photography, and a bit of carpentry.
+Inevitably, I also maintain a number of computer and electronics projects, including (lately) analog audio, brewing automation, LED lighting control, and home utility and environment monitoring.

 ~Jacob